Why reducing the cosmic sound horizon alone can not fully resolve the Hubble tension: Abstract

 \section{Abstract}

 The mismatch between the locally measured expansion rate of the universe and the one inferred from the cosmic microwave background measurements by Planck in the context of the standard $\Lambda$CDM, known as the Hubble tension, has become one of the most pressing problems in cosmology.
 A large number of amendments to the $\Lambda$CDM model have been proposed in order to solve this tension.
 Many of them introduce new physics, such as early dark energy, modifications of the standard model neutrino sector, extra radiation, primordial magnetic fields or varying fundamental constants, with the aim of reducing the sound horizon at recombination $r_{\star}$.
-We demonstrate here that any model which {\it only} reduces $r_{\star}$ can never fully resolve the Hubble tension while remaining consistent with other cosmological datasets.
-We show explicitly that models which operate at lower matter density $\Omega_m h^2$ run into tension with the observations of baryon acoustic oscillations, while models operating at higher $\Omega_mh^2$ develop tension with galaxy weak lensing data.
+We demonstrate here that any model which only reduces $r_{\star}$ can never fully resolve the Hubble tension while remaining consistent with other cosmological datasets.
+We show explicitly that models which achieve a higher Hubble constant with lower values of matter density $\Omega_m h^2$ run into tension with the observations of baryon acoustic oscillations, while models with larger $\Omega_mh^2$ develop tension with galaxy weak lensing data.

 Decades of progress in observational and theoretical cosmology have led to the consensus that our universe is well described by a flat Friedman-Robertson-Lemaitre metric and is currently comprised of around $5\%$ baryons, $25\%$ cold dark matter (CDM), and $70\%$ dark energy in its simplest form -- the cosmological constant $\Lambda$.
 Although this $\Lambda$CDM model fits many observations exquisitely well, its prediction for the present day cosmic expansion rate, $H_0=67.36 \pm 0.54$ km/s/Mpc \cite{Aghanim:2018eyx}, based on precise cosmic microwave background (CMB) radiation observations by the Planck satellite, do not compare well with direct measurements of the Hubble constant.
 In particular, the Supernovae H0 for the Equation of State (SH0ES) collaboration \cite{Reid:2019tiq}, using Cepheid calibrated supernovae Type Ia, finds a much higher value of $H_0=73.5 \pm 1.4$ km/s/Mpc.
 This $4.2\sigma$ disagreement, known as the ``Hubble tension'', has spurred much interest in modifications of the $\Lambda$CDM model capable of resolving it (cf. \cite{DiValentino:2020zio} for a comprehensive list of references).
 Several other determinations of $H_0$, using different methods, are also in some degree of tension with Planck, such as the Megamaser Cosmology Project \cite{Pesce:2020xfe} finding $73.9\pm 3.0$ km/s/Mpc or H0LiCOW \cite{Wong:2019kwg} finding $73.3^{+1.7}_{-1.8}$ km/s/Mpc.
 It is worth noting that a somewhat lower value of $69.8\pm 2.5$ km/s/Mpc was obtained using an alternative method for calibrating SNIa \cite{Freedman:2019jwv}.